Simeon Cloud Terms and Conditions

 9. WARRANTY DISCLAIMERS

 9.1 WARRANTY DISCLAIMER.
-PROVIDER MAKES NO REPRESENTATIONS AND GRANTS, WARRANTIES, EXPRESS OR IMPLIED, EITHER IN FACT OR BY OPERATION OF LAW, BY STATUTE OR OTHERWISE, UNDER THIS AGREEMENT, AND PROVIDER SPECIFICALLY DISCLAIMS ANY OTHER WARRANTIES, WHETHER WRITTEN OR ORAL, OR EXPRESS OR IMPLIED, INCLUDING ANY WARRANTY OF QUALITY, MERCHANTABILITY OR FITNESS FOR A PARTICULAR USE OR PURPOSE OR ANY WARRANTY AS TO THE VALIDITY OF ANY PATENTS OR THE NON-INFRINGEMENT OF ANY INTELLECTUAL PROPERTY RIGHTS OF THIRD PARTIES UNDER THIS AGREEMENT.
+EXCEPT AS SPECIFICALLY SET FORTH HEREIN PROVIDER MAKES NO REPRESENTATIONS AND GRANTS, WARRANTIES, EXPRESS OR IMPLIED, EITHER IN FACT OR BY OPERATION OF LAW, BY STATUTE OR OTHERWISE, UNDER THIS AGREEMENT, AND PROVIDER SPECIFICALLY DISCLAIMS ANY OTHER WARRANTIES, WHETHER WRITTEN OR ORAL, OR EXPRESS OR IMPLIED, INCLUDING ANY WARRANTY OF QUALITY, MERCHANTABILITY OR FITNESS FOR A PARTICULAR USE OR PURPOSE OR ANY WARRANTY AS TO THE VALIDITY OF ANY PATENTS OR NON-INFRINGEMENT UNDER THIS AGREEMENT.
 CUSTOMER’S USE OF THE SERVICE IS AT CUSTOMER’S SOLE RISK.
 THE SERVICE IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS.
+FURTHER, CUSTOMER ACKNOWLEDGES AND AGREES THAT CUSTOMER IS RESPONSIBLE FOR, AND PROVIDER SHALL HAVE NO OBLIGATION OR RESPONSIBILITY RELATED TO, ENSURING THAT CUSTOMER’S SYSTEMS AND PRODUCTION ENVIRONMENT MEET THE HARDWARE, SOFTWARE AND ANY OTHER APPLICABLE SYSTEM REQUIREMENTS FOR THE SOFTWARE AS SPECIFIED IN THE DOCUMENTATION.

 10. SERVICE AVAILABILITY

-10.1 Service Level.
-The Services shall be available to Customer with a 99.0% uptime basis, of 24x7x365, for each calendar month, where “Uptime” is defined as servers having power, connectivity to the Internet, and being responsive to a ping, and excludes service interruptions (or downtime) caused by: (1) periodic scheduled maintenance or repairs we may undertake from time to time, of which you have been notified, (2) emergency maintenance, (3) interruptions caused by you from actions or inactions that result in a lack of uptime; (4) causes beyond our control or that are not reasonably foreseeable, including Force Majeure events; (5) outages related to the reliability of certain programming environments, (6) problems caused by your physical location, (7) outages in the Microsoft devices and APIs, and/or (8) Customer’s equipment or third-party computer hardware, software or network infrastructure not within the sole control of Customer.
+10.1 Service Level Agreement.
+The Services shall be available to Customer with a 99.0% uptime basis, of 24x7x365, for each calendar month, where “Uptime” is defined as servers having power, connectivity to the Internet, and being responsive to a ping, and excludes service interruptions (or downtime) caused by: (1) periodic scheduled maintenance or repairs we may undertake from time to time, of which you have been notified, (2) emergency maintenance, (3) interruptions caused by Customer from actions or inactions that result in a lack of uptime; (4) causes beyond Provider’s control or that are not reasonably foreseeable, including Force Majeure events; (5) outages related to the reliability of certain programming environments, (6) problems caused by Customer’s physical location, (7) outages in the Microsoft devices and APIs, and/or (8) Customer’s equipment or third-party computer hardware, software or network infrastructure not within the sole control of Customer.

 11. LIMITATION OF LIABLITY